 This section should list the key points that flow from your results.
-You should use bullet points and avoid using long paragraphs.
 Ensure your conclusions are supported by the data, or if your data points to no firm conclusions, say so.
-Never make claims that are not supported by the evidence.
 Make objective, factual statements, not subjective ones, i.e. do not say 'it is obvious that...' or 'clearly, what is happening is...'.